 Every single day you can make a difference to the quality of people’s lives and develop career specialisations to really go places.

-Skills learned are often transferable and may generate options for promotion and employment in other areas of the industry.
+Skills learned are often transferable and may generate options for promotion and employment in other areas of this sector and in allied industries.
 Demand for skilled people is nationwide, in cities, regional towns, rural communities and remote locations.

 Depending on your qualification level your job outlook includes – Disability Service Officer, Care Assistant, Personal Care Worker, Residential Aide, Behaviour Support Officer, Employment Coordinator (Disability), Youth Worker, Residential Support Worker, Indigenous Youth Worker, Family Support Worker, Welfare Support Worker, Community Support Worker, Assistant in Nursing (AIN), In-home Respite Worker, Care Team Leader.
 Go here for your Health & Community career pathway map and begin.